xpython21/dp500/Instructions/labs/13-use-tools-to-optimize-power-bi-performance.md

 2. To load the BPA rules, select the **C# Script** tab.

-	*Note: This may be called the Advanced Scripting tab in older versions of Tabular editor.*
+	*Note: This may be called the Advanced Scripting tab in older versions of Tabular Editor.*

 	![](../images/dp500-use-tools-to-optimize-power-bi-performance-image13.png)